We work together with local churches in south Cambridgeshire to support The Children's Society.

 If you need help with any of the templates please contact Nicky West.

-Our popular Advent Challenge is back for 2021 - with a few new challenges!
-Simply click on the version you want to download and print.
-If you want to adapt the Advent Challenge for your church, download the Powerpoint document (A4 size) which you can then edit easily.
-(Visit our news section for the recipe for the no-churn ice-cream challenge!)
+Our popular Advent Challenge for 2022 has a few new challenges - simply click on the version you want to download and print.
+If you want to adapt the Advent Challenge for your church, download the word document (A4 size) which you can then edit easily.

 Share joy this Advent, with a kind and thoughtful deed every day for 24 days.
 Don't forget to raise money at the same time for The Children’s Society, by asking friends and family to sponsor you or make a donation.